-100-J Water Quality General Permit is a statewide water quality permit for minor sources.
-This is a permit for industrial and commercial facilities that discharge no more than 0.5 million gallons per day of non-contact cooling water, defrost water, heat pump transfer water, and cooling tower blowdown.
+The 100-J Water Quality General Permit is a statewide water quality permit for minor sources of pollution.
+More specifically, this is a permit for industrial and commercial facilities that discharge no more than 0.5 million gallons per day of non-contact cooling water, defrost water, heat pump transfer water, and cooling tower blowdown.
 Also included are cooling and sump water discharges from hydroelectric facilities.

 Find 100-J forms on DEQ’s